hoffmanick/fairos/aim1.md

 <h1> Aim 1: Improve Interoperability and Reproducibility </h1>
-<p> We will a) develop guidance for interoperability among long-tail community-curated data resources and
+<p style="margin-bottom:0px;"> We will a) develop guidance for interoperability among long-tail community-curated data resources and
 b) promote adoption of broader metadata standards. </p>